Rockford, Illinois: Geography

 According to the 2010 census, Rockford has an area of 61.949 sqmi, of which 61.08 sqmi (or 98.6%) is land and 0.869 sqmi (or 1.4%) is water.
-Neighboring communities that border Rockford, and are considered an integral part of the Rockford metro area, are the cities of Loves Park, Machesney Park, Belvidere, and the villages of Winnebago, Roscoe, Rockton, Poplar Grove, New Milford, and Cherry Valley.

-Also of note, South Beloit, Illinois and Beloit, Wisconsin are part of this continuous urban area that stretches for approximately 30 miles along the Rock River from the Chicago Rockford International Airport north to the Southern Wisconsin Regional Airport.
-Rockford is approximately 85 miles west-northwest of downtown Chicago, and 70 miles south-southeast of Madison.
+Located primarily in Winnebago County, a portion extends into neighboring Ogle County.
+Rockford is approximately 90 miles west-northwest of downtown Chicago, and 70 miles south-southeast of Madison.

 Waterways

 The Rock River forms the traditional center of Rockford and is its most recognizable natural feature.
 One of its largest tributaries, the Kishwaukee River, joins the Rock River at the southern end of the city near the Rockford airport.
 Since the 1946 closure of Camp Grant, much of the length of Kishwaukee has been redeveloped into parkland and forest preserves, effectively forming the southern border of the city.
 Other waterways that feed into the Rock River include Spring Creek (northeast region), Keith Creek (east region), and Kent Creek (west region).
 Of the 8 Illinois dams of the Rock River, the Fordham dam is located south of downtown.